-How do I fix Minecraft crashing?
+How to fix Minecraft crashing?

 - Restart your computer

-- Update the game patches
+- Install the latest game patches

 - Configure the correct settings